kayla014/Python-Client-Server-Application/README.md

 The client sends action-based requests (e.g. `get_movies`, `add_movie`, `buy_ticket`) to the server as JSON over a socket connection.
 The server processes each request against the SQLite database and returns a JSON response indicating success or failure, along with any relevant data.

 ## Notes

 This project was built to demonstrate socket-based client-server architecture, database integration, and GUI development in Python.
-## Notes

-This project was built to demonstrate socket-based client-server architecture, database integration, and GUI development in Python.